Completion of Introduction to Psychology and Social Psychology is recommended.

 This is a highly interactive course premised on the idea that becoming skilled at negotiation is best achieved through hands-on experiences.
 These experiences will be combined with presentations, discussion and reflection, readings and assignments to enhance the overall learning in the course.
 You will engage in two or more negotiation simulations each week of the course.
 The simulations are designed to illustrate points in the readings and lectures, and to give you plenty of opportunity to experiment with various negotiation styles and integrate new negotiation skills into your "tool kit".

-teach you how to prepare for negotiation, and further your understanding when to negotiate, and when not to negotiate;
+better understand how to prepare for negotiation, and when to negotiate, and when not to negotiate;

 Mode of instruction